Chameleon-Vision/chameleon-docs/CONTRIBUTING.md

 ## Contributing

-Create a branch (or fork), make your changes, then create a pull requests and we will take a look at it then accept it and it will be build to the online documentation
+Create a branch (or fork), make your changes, then create a pull requests and we will take a look at it then accept it and it will be built to the online documentation